-With few exceptions, the tombs did not contain favorite objects of the dead, which was common for newborns and infants since they were not considered “full” persons at that point, thus were not buried ceremoniously and traditionally as all adults were.
+With few exceptions, the tombs contained no favorite objects of the dead.
+This was common for newborns and infants since they were not considered “full” persons at that point and were thus not buried ceremoniously according to traditions as were all adults.

-The number of tombs and the fact that the containers come from various parts of the Mediterranean indicate that it is possible that many of the infants did not belong to Astypalea’s inhabitants.
+The number of tombs and the fact that the containers originated from various parts of the Mediterranean indicate that it is possible that many of the infants did not belong to Astypalea’s inhabitants.

 Ancient Greek goddess of women giving birth

-There are various theories as to why ancient Astypalea was chosen as the place to bury so very many infants.
+Various theories speculating as to the reasons ancient Astypalea was chosen as a burial site for so very many infants abound.

 The uniqueness of the Kylindra area on the island lies in the fact that it is a burial ground exclusively for newborns and infants, most of whom died at birth.

 Such a large cemetery for infants is certainly not justified by the size of the island’s population.
-There was a city there, but it was not one of the most important in ancient Greece.
+There was a city there, but it was not amongst the most significant in ancient Greece.

 The most realistic theory for the existence of a cemetery for infants on the island is that there could have been a sanctuary on Astypalea where women went to give birth.

 The goddess of childbirth helped women give birth and endure its great pains.
-She was also worshiped as a goddess who takes care of newborns.
+She was also worshiped as a goddess who tends to newborns.

-Thus, women who were not from Astypalea would prefer to give birth there, much like, for example, patients from all over Greece would visit the Asclepieion of Epidaurus for cures of their diseases.
+Thus, women who were not from Astypalea preferred to give birth there, much like, for example, patients from all over Greece would visit the Asclepieion of Epidaurus for cures of their diseases.

-It is even possible that there were doctors specializing in obstetrics in the sanctuaries of Eileithyia, something that would be especially helpful to midwives at a time when childbirth was particularly dangerous and many newborns and mothers died in the process.
+Possibly, there may have even been doctors in the sanctuaries of Eileithyia who specialized in obstetrics, something that would be especially helpful to midwives at a time when childbirth was particularly risky and many newborns and mothers died in the process.

-Even under these conditions, many newborns would die in the sanctuary, and perhaps these were the ones who were buried in the cemetery of Astypalea.
+Even under these conditions, many newborns died in the sanctuary; perhaps these were the ones who were buried in the cemetery of Astypalea.

 Eileithyia had many sanctuaries in Crete.
-The most famous places of her worship were in Amnisos, Olounda, Diktynnaio and Inato, but the main seat of the goddess was in ancient Lato.
+The most famous sites of worship dedicated to her were found in Amnisos, Olounda, Diktynnaio, and Inato, but the main seat of the goddess was in ancient Lato.